 - Pay: The work exchange experience is based on the idea of mutual help and collaboration, so there's no monetary exchange involved.
 This also guarantees that the relationship remains a cultural exchange, without the constraints of a work contract.
 While traveling, some people work as freelancers to help with their travel costs.

 - Arrival: It's also the traveler's responsibility to book flights and and any other kind of transportation necessary to arrive at their destination.

 - Transportation: Some hosts may offer to help you with transportation to and from your final destination when you arrive or leave, but this isn't required of them.
 However, you can rest assured that they and and the other locals you'll be living with and meeting will tell you how to get around in the best and cheapest ways possible.

 - Travel insurance: Some countries require you to have travel insurance.
 Make sure to research this while planning your trip.
 Travel insurance is a special kind of insurance for travelers that covers medical expenses due to accidents or health problems that can occur during your travels.
 There are plenty of companies that offer many different kinds of travel insurance, depending on the kind of trip, length of travel, and more.
 With a quick search, you can find the best option for your trip and budget.

 The kind of help you offer also affects the minimum amount of time required for a certain work exchange position.
-For example, some hostels have their own systems to manage bookings and checking guests in and out, which means you’ll need some extra time for a short training period.
-In cases like this, hosts increase the minimum length of stay so they can teach travelers how to use their systems.
+For example, some hostels have their own systems to manage bookings and check guests in and out, which means you'll need some extra time for a short training period.
+In cases like this, hosts increase the minimum length of stay so they can teach Worldpackers travelers how to use their systems.

 Important: You'll also receive all the benefits that your host offers on days even when you're not scheduled to work.